N-A-D/proto/README.md

 function.

 Signals are also capable of connecting both const and non-const member functions.
-However, before a class instance connects one of its member functions to a signal, the class must itself must inherit from `proto::receiver`.
+However, before a class instance connects its member function(s) to a signal, it must first inherit from `proto::receiver`.
 The purpose of `proto::receiver` is to provide automatic management of signal connections.
 Any derived class of `proto::receiver` is given access to the `proto::receiver::num_connections` member function to query how many signal connections it has.